Who we are

 What we do

-Our mission is to build an authentic Native clothing brand that embraces culture and prosperity.
-We do this by crafting original designs that reflect our collective history, traditions, humor and our promising future.
+Our mission is to build an authentic Native clothing brand that embraces Indigenous culture.
+We do this by crafting designs that reflect our collective history, traditions, humor and our promising future.

-We also use our brand in a good way by sharing our prosperity with Indigenous charities that protect and uplift our Indigenous Communities.
-We donate up-to 25% of our annual profit to a new Indigenous focused charity each year.
+We also operate 'in a good way' by sharing our profit with Indigenous charities that protect and uplift our Indigenous Communities.
+Each year after expenses and operation costs, we donate any excess to Indigenous charities.
+(This can be anywhere from 10-20%)

 Why we do it

-OFCC was created to disavow appropriation, uplift our Indigenous communities and Inspire the next generation to embrace all aspects of our culture; modern and old ways alike.
-We fuse Indigenous culture with street-wear to create one-of-a-kind designs that reflect our history, humor and our promising future.
+OFCC (Our Feather Clothing Company) strives to disavow appropriation, uplift our Indigenous communities and Inspire the next generation to embrace all aspects of our culture; modern and old ways alike.
+We fuse Indigenous culture with street-wear to create one-of-a-kind designs that you can be proud to show off.

 We believe that self reflection through art, style and expression is one of many ways we can reclaim our heritage and innovate how we express our creative spirit to the world.
-Our brand brings Indigenous style and creativity to the mainstream fashion scene through punchy street wear that is elegant and sometimes expressive through our statement apparel designs for the bold and rebellious.
+Our brand brings Indigenous style and creativity to the mainstream fashion scene through street wear that is vibrant and expressive.

-Also, we provide a place to buy authentic “Native made” designs instead of knock-off Indigenous art you find at big box stores and online.
+We provide a place to buy authentic “Native made” designs instead of those knock-off Indigenous art and native inspired designs you find at big box stores and through fake shops online.

 BEHIND THE NAME & LOGO